 What Is a Hot Air Brush?

 You can do much more with a hot air brush than you could with a curling iron.
-A hot air brush allows you to straighten hair or style it while it is still damp.
+A hot airbrush allows you to straighten hair or style it while it is still damp.
 Hot brushes are better than the alternatives if your hair is thin or damaged.
 They aren’t hot enough to damage hair.
 It does take longer to style hair than a curling iron.
 Conversely, it maintains your hair’s volume and adds shine.

-Best Hot Air Brushes in 2019
+Best Hot Air Brushes in 2022

 This is a hot product, literally.
-This professional grade hot air brush can put out 1000 watts of heat.
+This professional-grade hot airbrush can put out 1000 watts of heat.
 The ceramic coating of the central body prevents it from burning your hair.
 It can be close to your scalp, as well.

+The 1.25” diameter barrel is perfect for those who want larger curls and generally curved swaths of hair.
+There are two heat settings, high and low.
 The cord is almost impossible to tangle up.
-The hot air brush itself is rather lightweight.
+The hot airbrush itself is rather lightweight.
 The brush only catches hair somewhat on its own, so you may need multiple passes to get all of your hair.

 It has a negative ion generator.
 One of the downsides of this model is the lack of safety features when there is an electric short; the central heating element in these cases overheats and can melt the bristles.
 In most cases, though, it simply shorts out and stops generating heat.